 Skating trails and natural ice rinks are some of the top winter adventure destinations in Ontario.
 Fortunately for Toronto residents, there are plenty within a reasonable drive of the city.
 From frozen canals to wooded trails, ice skating has never been more fun.

 Here my picks for ice skating destinations to visit this winter near Toronto.

 The most popular ice skating trail in the province is about a two and half hour drive from Toronto, so a good candidate for a weekend getaway.
 The trail generally opens during the first week of January once it's completely frozen.
 Admission to the park is $17 per car.
 Arrive early!

-There are multiple options for skating here, including a 1-km trail on the main lake and a pond turned into a rink for a game of hockey or a skate.
-After an hour and a half drive, you can be on beautiful skating trail free from all of your worries—except for finding your next hot chocolate.
+There are multiple options for skating here, including a trail on the main lake and a pond turned into a rink for a game of hockey or a skate.
+After an hour and a half drive, you can be skating, free from all of your worries—except for finding your next hot chocolate.

 Conservation Hamilton creates a fantastic skating spot on the lake, which will feature both a rink and a loop cut through the snow banks.
 This is pond skating at its finest, and just a short drive from Toronto.